 William leased part of the property and it became an inn called the Maidenhead, later being The Swan and Maidenhead.
 The inn was open until 1847.
 The house passed to Susanna, William’s daughter and after that to Elizabeth, his granddaughter.
 As Elizabeth had no children, after her death, the house was inherited by a descendant of one of William’s sisters.
 They had the house until 1847, when the house went up for sale and was bought by the Shakespeare Birthplace Trust.
 I think it’s amazing that the house was in Shakespeare’s family until bought by the trust.

-Before seeing the house, we passed by a museum with artifacts, a history of the house and clips.
-One of the artifacts on display is this First Folio.
-Its full title is Mr. William Shakespeares Comedies, Histories & Tragedies and it was the first collected edition of Shakespeare’s work, published in 1623.
+Before seeing the house, we passed by a museum with artefacts, a history of the house and clips.
+One of the artefacts on display is this First Folio.
+Its full title is Mr. William Shakespeare’s Comedies, Histories & Tragedies and it was the first collected edition of Shakespeare’s work, published in 1623.
 Without it, a lot of Shakespeare’s plays would have been lost.

 There were between 750 and 1000 copies hand-printed.
 The price for it in 1623 would have been £1 if bound and 15 shillings unbound.
 A school teacher at that time earned £20 a year.
 Only 230 First Folios have survived.

 We went through a beautiful garden towards the house.
 The house is a stunning Tudor house with black beams and lots of character.